Best Fish Oil Supplement (2025): A Registered Dietitian’s Top Picks In A Sea Full Of Options

 It’s not so uncommon to take a supplement and assume it’s doing its job.
 However, we encourage you to track your supplement journey just as you would track your workouts and fitness progress and adjust accordingly.

-While and after taking the fish oil consistently, track any noticeable effects.
+While taking and after taking the fish oil consistently, track any noticeable effects.
 Evaluating can be as subjective as “I feel like my mind is sharper!” and as concrete as reducing your blood triglycerides.

 After tracking your progress, assess whether or not the fish oil has been worth your while.
 If not, the beauty is that many other options are on the market that might be worth hooking onto!